- Purchase the complete Expat Arrivals Spain Guide (PDF)

 Expats planning on shipping to Spain should think carefully before they pack up their prized possessions.
 Even though Spain has a number of well-respected, efficient ports, shipping is expensive, and the country’s major cities claim both furnished accommodation and plenty of shopping options to purchase reasonably priced items.

-Expats can import their household items duty-free to Spain, provided they’ve owned the goods for a minimum of six months and they import the goods within one year of securing a residence or work permit.
+Expats can import their household items duty-free to Spain, provided they’ve owned the goods for a minimum of six months, and they import the goods within one year of securing a residence or work permit.
+There are several options for shipping household goods to Spain, including air freight, which is the fastest, and sea, road and rail shipping.

 ►Estimate your monthly expenses with our guide on the Cost of Living in Spain